1985 Men's Hockey Asia Cup

 The 1985 Men's Hockey Asia Cup was the second edition of the Men's Hockey Asia Cup, the quadrennial international men's field hockey championship of Asia organized by the Asian Hockey Federation.
 It was held in Dhaka, Bangladesh from 20 to 28 January 1985.

 The defending champions Pakistan won its second Asian title by defeating India 3–2 in the final.
+The final was tied at 1–1 until the 83 minute, before Pakistan quickly scored 2 goals and India also netted one more for the eventual scoreline.
 South Korea won its first medal by defeating Japan 2–0 in the bronze medal match.